sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 ![_config.yml]({{ site.baseurl }}/images/HelloDX/2.png)

 So whats artifact?
 An artifact is a group of related code and customizations.
 An artifact can be tested independently from other components in your org.
-An artifact should be able to be released independently as well.
+An artifact can be released independently as well.
 The metadata components within an artifact can only live in one artifact at a time.

 ![_config.yml]({{ site.baseurl }}/images/HelloDX/3.png)